joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 }
 ```

-We first call `super()` which calls the parent's constructor ( the class object constructor ) method to inherit the typical React component functionality.
+We first call `super()` which calls the parent's constructor ( the react component that was extended ) method to inherit the typical React component functionality.

 Then, we assign `this.state` to be equal to an object.
 In React, `state` is an object that stores information to be used in your componenet to render in the DOM.
 Whenever the state changes, React will redraw your component in the virtual DOM and then tell the DOM to update a particular section to reflect its new state.